Why the Courtauld Gallery Is One of London’s Best Small Art Museums

 Tall Trees at the Jas de Bouffan by Paul Cézanne

 Cézanne painted many views of the countryside surrounding Jas de Bouffan, a rural estate outside Aix-en-Provence owned by Cézanne’s father.
 Having visited the area, I can attest that Cézanne captures the shimmering quality of the light and the particularly vivid shades of green unique to Provence.
-My favorite Cézannes are his paintings of the Provence landscapes and this one is a keeper for sure!
+My favorite Cézannes are his paintings of the Provence landscape.

 Young Woman Powdering Herself by Georges Seurat